Sebastianyzy/Student_Resident_Assistant/README.md

 # Student_Resident_Assistant
-# build using cmake in newGUIcopy directory.
+Build using cmake.
-# to be run on the raspberry pi with qt5.
+To be run on the raspberry pi with qt5.